Hamiltonian Complexity in the Thermodynamic Limit: Computing the Ground Energy Density in the Thermodynamic Limit

 The number of grid locations in the $N^2$ grid that are not contained in any of the $\hat{N} \times \hat{N}$ sub-grids is

-Each particle is adjacent to at most $4$ other particles, so the total cost due to adjacent pairs of particles where both tiles are outside all of the $\hat{N} \times \hat{N}$ sub-grids is at most $8 rN e_{max} $.
+Each particle is adjacent to at most $4$ other particles, two in the horizontal direction and two in the vertical direction, so the total cost due to adjacent pairs of particles where both particles are outside all of the $\hat{N} \times \hat{N}$ sub-grids is at most $4 rN (\norm{h^{row}} + \norm{h^{col}}) $.
 Putting the three upper bounds together, we get that